bestwoody/tics-script/ch-connector/dev-on-ch.md

-# Dev on ClickHouse and keep syncing with the official repo
+# Dev on ClickHouse and keep syncing with the official repository

-## First time clone this repo
+## First time clone this repository
 * `repo/ch-connector> git submodule update`
     * Fetch ClickHouse (and the other submodules)
 * `repo/ch-connector> ./clickhouse-init.sh`